dressupucla/openrefine/3-filter-sort.md

-# Filering and Sorting in OpenRefine
+# Filtering and Sorting in OpenRefine

 ## Filtering